 Is a 35% credit utilization good?

-A 35% credit utilization ratio is higher than the typical recommended maximum threshold, which is 30%.
-If your credit utilization ratio is 35%, then you will likely see a negative impact on your credit score.
+A 35% credit utilization ratio is higher than the recommended maximum of 30%.
+If your ratio is 35%, you may see a negative impact on your credit score.

 However, don’t let perfect be the enemy of good.
-A 35% credit utilization ratio is better than a 50% or 70% credit utilization ratio.
-As long as you keep paying down the balance and reduce how much of your available credit you're using, then it will improve — along with your credit scores.
+A 35% ratio is still better than 50% or 70%.
+As long as you keep paying down the balance and reduce how much of your available credit you're using, it will improve, along with your credit score.

 What happens if I use more than 30% of my credit limit?

-If your credit utilization ratio is above 30%, you will likely see a drop in your credit scores.
+If your credit utilization ratio is above 30%, you will likely see a drop in your credit score.

-While the 30% utilization threshold is the ideal maximum for everyone, if you want a perfect credit score, you should have a utilization percentage that is 10% or less.
-This can help you achieve excellent or even near-perfect credit scores.
+While 30% is good, if you want a perfect credit score, you should have a utilization percentage of 10% or less.

 Does a balance transfer affect my credit utilization ratio?

-When you initiate a balance transfer, you can potentially lower your credit utilization ratio, which can improve your credit scores.
+A balance transfer can potentially lower your credit utilization ratio, which can improve your credit score.

-Here’s how it works.
 Let’s say you have 50% credit utilization on one of your cards.
-That will impact your credit score because it’s much higher than the maximum suggested ratio of 30%.
 If you transfer half of that balance to a new card, you can reduce your percentage on each of those credit cards.

 Remember, the individual credit utilization on each card matters just as much — or even more — than the total credit utilization percentage.